krishnasHub/5310/03/Readme.txt

 you can just run the ScenegraphViewer class.
 The rooms rendering is seen first when you load the program.
 It starts off in the hallway, but faces the room with the table and objects on top so it can be seen from the current position.
 By looking left and right (left arrow and right arrow keys), you will see the 2nd and third rooms (that are empty).
 You can use the "w" and "s" keys to nod up and down, as well as the up/down arrow keys to move positions as instructed.

 Both the YMCA and three rooms are rendered upon loading the program.
 When you press the "y" and "r" arrow keys, you can switch between scenes.
-The scene graphs do not need their xml files to be parsed as this was done in the beginning.
+The xml files for both scene graphs are parsed in the beginning of running the program.

 As you move through the rooms, at any point you can switch to the YMCA scene.
 As you switch, the position and where you are looking at in the rooms is saved.
 But, when you enter the YMCA scene you always are at the same starting position.
 This is intentional as when you move around the room scene, your eye position and lookAt will be applied to the YMCA scene.
 By moving around the room, you may have the YMCA humanoids become out of view and difficult to find, that is why it is always reset to the same starting position.
 You can move and have the same functionality in the YMCA scene, but when you switch back to the room, you will be at the same position as before you went to the YMCA scene (no matter where you move in the YMCA scene).